Ncode2014/NeeChanRemake/Readme.md

 i recommend you To Use Normal,Light Version Because They Is Stable Host And Tested or you can use adblocker version and if you want beta version please to join telegram group to get beta version
 ```

+- base host version = it's a version original from bebasid but with some modification

 >**i hope you can understand and Sorry For Some false on my Language or My English Grammer sorry for that**
 >**so support this development to Give You New Update**